Lynet101/Perma-Chroucher-for-Minecraft/README.md

 ##################################################
-Perma Chroucher for Minecraft | V 1.0 | By Sebastian Lindau-Skands
+Perma Croucher for Minecraft | V 1.0 | By Sebastian Lindau-Skands
 ##################################################

 Description: